jyutzler/Bridge-Systems/system.md

 A below-game jump response to a takeout double is invitational.
 To force, responder cuebids opener’s suit.
 ## Preemptive Bids
-Opening suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).
+Opening suit bids at the three level and higher are preemptive, usually showing 7 cards at the 3-level and 8 cards at the 4-level.
+They are sound, roughly in accordance with the rule of 500 - you expect to take seven tricks vulnerable, six tricks non-vulnerable out of your own hand.
-Overbid based on the rule of 2-3-4:
-   * vulnerable vs. nonvulnerable: overbid by 2 tricks
-   * equal vulnerability: overbid by 3 tricks
-   * nonvulnerable vs. vulnerable: overbid by 4 tricks

-Preempts are generally not made in first or second position with:
-   * more than one outside trick
-   * a four-card major Q-x-x-x or better
-   * a void in a minor

-Responses in new suits or NT are natural and forcing if below game.
 ## Competitive Bidding
 There is almost an endless variety of possible sequences, so it pays to have simple guidelines to prevent bidding misunderstandings.